 My donor wrote a check payable to me.
 What should I do?

 Please tell donors to make checks payable to "Dana-Farber Marathon Challenge" or "Dana-Farber Cancer Institute."
 If a donor makes a check payable to you, please endorse the back and write "payable to Dana-Farber Cancer Institute."
-Be sure to include a note pointing out the correction with your yellow gift deposit form.

 I received a cash gift from a donor who would like tax credit.
 How should I deposit it?